-Goal 2: Provide safe and efficient multi-modal transportation systems where appropriate.
+Goal 2: Plan for safe and efficient multi-modal transportation systems where appropriate.

-- A. Maintain and implement roadway improvement plans. - B. Support alternative transportation such as bicycling and walking as viable, convenient, and safe transportation choices in the town through a greater number of routes and connections to other transportation systems and destinations. - C. Improve accommodations on pedestrian facilities for people with disabilities (i.e., curb cuts, minimizing inclines and slopes of sidewalks, ensuring sidewalk connectivity, and increasing signal times at crossings, etc.). - D. Encourage the monitoring of transit needs, particularly for senior residents.
+- A. Maintain and implement roadway improvement plans. - B. Support alternative transportation such as bicycling and walking as viable, convenient, and safe transportation choices in the town through a greater number of routes and connections to other transportation systems and destinations. - C. Encourage the monitoring of transit needs, particularly for senior residents.